Community Education, Programming, and Training

 1 to 2 Hours

-An in-depth presentation about the dynamics of family violence and abuse, best practices for supporting someone experiencing abuse, and an overview of MHWSS supports and services.
+An in-depth presentation that is helpful for frontline workers - especially those in healthcare and caring professions - about the dynamics of family violence and abuse, best practices for supporting someone experiencing abuse, and an overview of MHWSS supports and services.

 2 hours